-Vine Deloria, Jr., and Clifford M. Lytle are professors of political science at the University of Arizona at Tucson.
+Vine Deloria, Jr., and the late Clifford M. Lytle are professors of political science at the University of Arizona at Tucson.
 Deloria is author of such classic works on Indian affairs as Custer Died for Your Sins and Behind the Trail of Broken Treaties; Lytle is author of The Warren Court and Its Critics.
 Both Lytle and Deloria are attorneys at law.

 "A pioneering work, responsible in vision and treatment, it focuses on the judicial branch of government, giving an overview of federal Indian law in perspective of political and legal rights."